-During her third season at the helm of the Tigers, LaMonica and the Tigers overcame a slow start to the season and turned in a dominating April to capture their third straight CAA regular season title.
+During her third season at the helm of the Tigers, LaMonica and the Tigers battled through a tough non-conference schedule that featured six ranked teams, including both of the national championship finalists and turned in a dominating April to capture their third straight CAA regular season title.
 LaMonica led the Tigers to wins over Drexel and Hofstra to capture their second straight CAA title and fifth since 2005.
 Towson made its second straight appearance in the NCAA Tournament under LaMonica.

 Named the CAA Coach of the Year for the third straight season, LaMonica guided senior defender Alexa Demski to IWLCA second team All-American honors.
 In addition Demski was named the CAA Co-Defender of the Year and Ashleigh Rohrback was named the CAA Co-Player of the Year.